Final check

 Statement 1

 This activity is likely to involve personnel working with people under the age of 18.
-I am/the organisation is aware of the special responsibilities associated with working with children and am aware of the Working with Children Act 2004, and
+I am/the organisation is aware of the special responsibilities associated with working with children and am aware of the Working with Children Act 2004, and will take

-will take the necessary steps to ensure that, where required, all relevant personnel have a current Working with Children Assessment Notice or are able to obtain one.
+the necessary steps to ensure that, where required, all relevant personnel have a current Working with Children Assessment Notice or are able to obtain one.

 Statement 2

-The organisation and/or the activity DOES NOT involve working with young people aged under 18.
+The organisation and/or the activity does not involve working with young people aged under 18.

 Privacy and freedom of information